apollographql/apollo-ios/docs/source/tutorial/tutorial-subscriptions.md

 ## Configure your ApolloClient to use subscriptions

-> This tutorial uses the `graphql-ws` protocol, implemented by the `subscriptions-transport-ws` library. **This library is no longer actively maintained.** We recommend using the [`graphql-ws`](https://www.npmjs.com/package/graphql-ws) library instead, which implements its own WebSocket subprotocol, `graphql-transport-ws`.
-Note that the two libraries do not use the same WebSocket subprotocol, so you need to ensure that your servers, clients, and tools use the **same library and subprotocol**.
+> This tutorial uses the [`graphql-ws`](https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md) protocol, implemented by the [`subscriptions-transport-ws`](https://github.com/apollographql/subscriptions-transport-ws) library. **That library is no longer actively maintained.** We recommend using the [`graphql-ws`](https://www.npmjs.com/package/graphql-ws) library instead, which implements its own WebSocket subprotocol, `graphql-transport-ws`.
+Note that the two libraries do not use the same WebSocket subprotocol and you need to ensure that your servers, clients, and tools use the **same library and subprotocol**.
 For more information and examples, see [GraphQL over WebSocket protocols](../subscriptions#graphql-over-websocket-protocols).

 In `Network.swift`, you'll need to set up a transport which supports subscriptions in addition to general network usage.
 In practice, this means adding a `WebSocketTransport` which will allow real-time communication with your server.